The Perfect Balance of Strategic, Analytical, and Creative Knowledge

 - tell compelling stories through creative messaging and understanding the key factors in persuasive communication

-- learn to integrate social media strategies and tactics with traditional methods
+- learn to integrate digital and social media strategies and tactics with traditional methods

 - explore messaging strategies specifically for creating change and action around social or political causes (in the Advocacy and Social Impact concentration)

-American University is pleased to offer select students an Online Merit Scholarship of $3,000, $5,000 or $10,000.
-Admitted students will be eligible for scholarship consideration based on academic credentials, professional experience and exceptional leadership skills.
+American University is pleased to offer select students an Online Merit Scholarship of up to $10,000.
+Admitted students will be eligible for scholarship consideration based on academic credentials, professional experience, and exceptional leadership skills.

 Course Requirements (15 credit hours)

 This foundational course teaches the six steps of building a public relations plan and prepares students to explore topics more deeply in subsequent courses.